 Dating is not marriage.
 In fact, dating (which I admittedly don’t know much about) can be shut down by getting too serious or too future-plans oriented.
 As my schedule and future is quite flexible, I was surprised how quickly my “relationship” concepts changed yesterday when confronted with a challenging dilemma.
 On one hand, I had met and “dated” an amazing woman.
 One the other she was telling me how our closeness and chemistry was freaking her out.
 And my reaction to the fourth letter in a series of Dear John letters was to accept her appraisal that we weren’t really all that well matched.

 Perhaps I just wasn’t listening, I thought.
 She was trying to be clear with me, we were not really a match, and she was in no way ready to be a couple.
 Wait, what?
 “Okay,” I responded.
-“I am disappointed, but I will accept your judgement.”
+“I am disappointed, but I will accept your judgment.”
 And that night I went to sleep saddened that I had missed or lost an opportunity for growth, and maybe some more great sex.

 I’m not sure what I dreamed about, but I know my inspiration was a lot lower when I woke up the next morning.
 And even after two cups of coffee, the bright enthusiasm was not returning.
 How close do we have to get in the early stages of a “relationship?”
 (Oh, the R word.)
 What if we just kept it casual, and “dated?”
 But wait, hadn’t I just stated that the “long-term potential was critical to my plans” in a previous post?
 Hadn’t I just sent her the Dating a Single Dad post?